Compare international money transfer services lower fees and better exchange rates than their banking counterparts.

 - Transfer methods.
 The quickest way to send money is usually via online transfer, but you can also choose international drafts or cheques.

 - Transfer options.
-Besides just once-off transfers, you can also choose to set up regular scheduled payments, forwards contracts and market orders.
+Besides one-off transfers, you can also choose to set up regular scheduled payments, forwards contracts and market orders.

 - Minimum transfer amounts.
-While most companies have a ceiling amount you can send, be aware of a service’s minimum sending amount, which is usually between $10 and $50.
+While most companies have a ceiling amount you can send, be aware of minimum sending amounts, which are usually between $10 and $50.

 - Customer service.
 The money transfer service must have a reliable and efficient customer service.
 Insist on a tracking number to use as a reference when making enquiries about your transaction.